 I did not realize until I noticed that my site backups were getting huge and my web server was losing disk space faster than it should.
-I discovered that my media folders (where your uploaded images are stored) were filling up with tons of images, each one being duplicates of the original but with different dimensions.
+I discovered that my media folders (where your uploaded images are stored) were filling up with tons of images, each one being a duplicate of the original but with different dimensions.

 How WordPress Post Thumbnails are Created